docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 • You can use the generated defaults but make sure your directory layout matches accordingly

-Container generation
+Container Generation

-Generate (or update) container profile configs and/or accounts?
+Generate (or update) container flow (profiles, etc.)?

 Will this profile be used for development and/or demonstration?